jorgEVOplasmids/rapid_adaptation_pOXA48/README.md

 #### Data processing and variant calling

 The first step in our genomic analyses were the usual quality control and trimming of the raw reads from the sequencing.
-With the clean reads, we performed the variant calling of
+With the clean reads, we performed the variant calling of the samples against their reference genome using breseq.
+All these steps and the commands used are summarized in *link_to_script*.
+The variant calling results reported by breseq as an html table for each replicate were merged into a xlsx table per strain using *link_to_script* (modified from *ref_to_original_script_dev*).